-Originally, the West Virginia territory was part of the First Recruiting District, Fort Meade, Maryland, under Headquarters United States Continental Army Command, Fort Monroe, VA.
+The current Richmond Battalion was originally the Beckley (W.Va.)
+Recruiting Battalion until moved to Richmond in 2014.
+The original West Virginia territory was part of the First Recruiting District, Fort Meade, Maryland, under Headquarters, United States Continental Army Command, Fort Monroe, VA.
 In September 1964, the United States Army Recruiting Command (USAREC) was activated at Fort Monroe.
 The Army Recruiting Main Station (RMS), Beckley, was then assigned as a part of the Second U.S. Army Recruiting District, Fort Monroe.

 In the early years, the Beckley RMS covered a large portion of West Virginia and a small portion of Virginia and Maryland.
 During those early days the Beckley RMS had recruiting stations (to name a few) in Cumberland, MD; Harrisonburg, Lynchburg and Roanoke, VA; and Clarksburg, Elkins, Fairmont, Keyser and Morgantown, WV.

 In May 1965 the Beckley RMS consisted of four officers and 44 enlisted personnel.
 By 1969, the structure was four officers, 58 enlisted and five civilian personnel.
 At that time, Beckley RMS was part of the U.S. Army Third Recruiting District, College Park, GA, and the U.S. Army Recruiting Command, Hampton, VA.